common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/qxp.md

 <!-- Submitted to SIMBig 2025 (Needs confirmation) -->

 ### Funding
-This dataset was partially funded by the Open Multilingual Speech Fund.
+This dataset was partially funded by the *Open Multilingual Speech Fund* managed by Mozilla Common Voice.
 <!-- {{FUNDING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If you received any funding, you can include the acknowledgement here -->